virgoyal/InfraPulse/README.md

 A GitHub Actions workflow runs the full pipeline every morning at 7 AM IST and commits the updated data back to the repo — no server required.

+## Why

+This data is technically public, but good luck using it.
+It's buried behind a clunky portal with session timeouts, and titles read like "Strengthening from Km 309.960 to Km 336.700 of NH 52 Mastikatta to Baleguli."
+InfraPulse makes infrastructure spending transparent at a national scale.
+Contractors can find relevant opportunities without fighting the portal, journalists and RTI activists can compare spending across states, and there's now a public record of how India's highway budget actually gets deployed.

 ## Architecture

 ```